 B. Members and/or their Guests, who appear to be intoxicated to the point of potentially creating a public disturbance, shall be promptly and politely requested to leave all Club premises.
 To ensure safe travel home, taxi transportation can easily be arranged by Membership Service Desk staff.
 To comply fully with relevant local regulations, ACC management and staff reserve the right to refuse alcoholic beverage service to Members or their Guests whenever necessary.
 Alcoholic beverages must never be sold nor given to anyone under eighteen (18) years of age.

 C. Neither physically violent nor verbally abusive behavior is ever acceptable.
 Regardless of precipitating circumstances, the BOG, BOS and Rules Committee will deal very strictly with all instances of unacceptable behavior.

-No other electronic devises such as radios, compact disc players, cassette players, ipods, etc. may be used on the Club premises unless used with headphones and in such a manner as to not disturb other Members and their Guests.
+No other electronic devices such as radios, compact disc players, cassette players, iPods, etc. may be used on the Club’s premises unless used with headphones and in such a manner as to not disturb other Members and their Guests.

 C. During peak use hours (see “B” above), chauffeur-driven automobiles will be directed to drop their passengers off at the front entrance to the Club, and then proceed to street parking.

 D. Chauffeurs must obey instructions from the ACC parking lot security staff at all times.
 Any chauffeur that either attempts to intimidate parking lot security staff or disregard parking lot rules will be reported by their vehicle’s license plate number to Club management for reprimand.
 Owners of these vehicles will strictly be held responsible for their chauffeur’s behavior.
 Inappropriate behavior of any kind will not be tolerated and continued disregard of these regulations will result in disciplinary action being taken against the offending Member.